RecXplainer: Amortized Attribute-based Personalized Explanations for Recommender Systems: Related Work

 \subsection{Post-hoc Explainability in Recommender Systems}

-There only exist a handful of explainability approaches in this category. \citet{Peake-and-Wang-data-mining2018} use a data-mining approach to provide item-based explanations in a post-hoc manner. \citet{limers-paper} propose LIME-RS which is motivated from the LIME paper \citep{ribeiro_why_2016}.
-It samples items close to a recommended item, learns a linear regression model on these samples, and uses the regressor to provide an explanation that can be either item-based or attribute-based (the latter can be provided if the attributes of the items are appended to the items embeddings when training the regression model). \citet{FIA-paper-Cheng2019} propose a technique that uses influence functions to find the influence of training rating on a particular recommendation, and the ratings with the highest influence are served as explanations.
-This technique, therefore, provides item-based explanations.
+There only exist a handful of explainability techniques in this category. \citet{Peake-and-Wang-data-mining2018} use a data-mining approach to provide item-based explanations in a post-hoc manner. \citet{limers-paper} propose LIME-RS which draws motivation from the original LIME paper \citep{ribeiro_why_2016}.
+LIME-RS samples items close to a recommended item, and learns a linear regression model on these samples, and uses the regressor to provide an explanation that can be either item-based or attribute-based (the latter can be provided if the attributes of the items are appended to the items embeddings when training the regression model).
+LIME-RS is the only previous approach that provides attribute-based explanations for CF-based recommender systems and is a post-hoc explanation technique.
+However, LIME-RS is not amortized -- it trains a separate regression model for each recommended item and hence is not scalable to large scale datasets (see \Cref{sec:eval} for evaluation of LIME-RS on large scale datasets). \citet{FIA-paper-Cheng2019} propose a technique that uses influence functions to find the influence of training ratings on a particular recommendation, and the ratings with the greatest influence are served as explanations.
+Hence, this technique also only provides item-based explanations.